 Hannah lived around 1063 BC [or about 2,983 years after Creation].
-She was married to a man called Elkanah who also had another wife whose name was Peninnah.
-As is normal in polygamous marriages, there was a lot of relationship stress.
+She was married to a man called Elkanah who also had another wife, whose name was Peninnah.
+As is common in polygamous marriages, there was a lot of relationship stress.
 Elkanah loved Hannah better, but she was not able to have children.
-Peninnah did have several children and out of jealousy kept provoking and otherwise making life miserable for her until she wept and lost her appetite.
+Peninnah did have several children and, out of jealousy, kept provoking and otherwise making life miserable for her until she wept and lost her appetite.

 Every year Elkanah and his wives went up to the priests at Shiloh to worship God and offer His sacrifices.
 Elkanah did everything he could to make Hannah feel better.
 But her one consuming passion was to have a child of her own.
 Year after year, as she worshipped in the tabernacle, she would pray for a son with bitter tears.